-How to claim mystery gifts in Pokemon Sword & Shield | Dexerto.com
+How to claim mystery gifts in Pokemon Sword & Shield - Dexerto

 - Collect your gifts and enjoy!

-Pokemon Sword & Shield Mystery Gifts (May/June)
+Pokemon Sword & Shield Mystery Gifts (October/November)

-Here is the current schedule of Mystery Gifts for trainers playing in the Galar Region, and as you can see, there's a lot to gain from redeeming the free rewards.
+Here is the current schedule of Mystery Gifts for trainers playing in the Galar Region, and as you can see, there’s a lot of special hat variants to enjoy.

-- May 29-June 4: Galarian Ponyta, Level Ball, Fast Ball, Love Ball, Friend Ball, and Beast Ball.

-- June 5-June 11: Galarian Corsola, Sweet Apple, Tart Apple, Chipped Pot, Cracked Pot, Whipped Dream, and Sachet.

 More free rewards in Pokemon Sword & Shield